CMakePP/CMinx/paper.md

 software development ecosystem, and it is our hope that CMinx will serve as the foundation for a robust CMake development ecosystem.

-Anecdotal evidence [@official_solution] indicates that the developers of the CMake language (*i.e.*, Kitware) internally write their API documentation using reST and Sphinx.
+Anecdotal evidence [@official_solution] indicates that Kitware, the developers of the CMake language, internally write their API documentation using reST and Sphinx.
 Following best practices, this reST documentation resides next to the described CMake code.
 Kitware has also written a Sphinx plugin that makes it easy to extract the API documentation as part of a